-The Blue Ridge National Heritage Area is dotted with small towns and cities with downtowns and neighborhoods that have been officially designated as Historic Districts in North Carolina.
-Some of these quaint small Appalachian towns began as post-Revolutionary War settlements.
+The Blue Ridge National Heritage Area is dotted with small towns and cities with downtowns and neighborhoods that have been officially designated as Historic Districts.
+Some of these quaint towns began as post-Revolutionary War settlements.
 Others evolved from 19th-century farm communities or as a direct result of the coming of the railroad to Western North Carolina after the Civil War.

 Smaller towns have personalities all their own.
 Boone and Cullowhee are heavily influenced by the universities located there; Cherokee is naturally the place to go for a Native American experience with the Eastern Band of the Cherokee Indian.
-Because of their historical nature, and each community's commitment to preserving its history and heritage, the small towns with designated Historic Districts have also managed to preserve their old-time, small-town charm.
+Because of their historical nature, and each community’s commitment to preserving its history and heritage, the small towns with designated Historic Districts have preserved their old-time, small-town charm.